SkeldJS/Hindenburg/pages/Plugins/developing-plugins.md

 _WebStorm_

 ### TypeScript
 If you're using TypeScript for your plugin, make sure to build your plugin before any changes that you make.
-Hindenburg will import the built `/dist` directory for your plugin; not the TypeScript code.
+Waterway will import the built `/dist` directory for your plugin; not the TypeScript code.

 If you're going to be making a lot of changes, it may be of use to open a separate temrinal session and use the `yarn watch` script to continuously check for changes and build incrementally:

 ![](https://i.imgur.com/PSd6JnS.gif)

 ## Plugin Hot-Reloading
-Hindenburg allows you to unload and load plugins, meaning that you don't have to restart your server or even re-create lobbies to test plugin changes.
+Waterway allows you to unload and load plugins, meaning that you don't have to restart your server or even re-create lobbies to test plugin changes.

 Check out the load command:
 ```bat